olavt/zwave-multilevel-sensor/README.md

 Note!
 The code above is for a Winsen MH-Z14A NDIR CO2 Module and needs to be changed if you use another CO2-sensor.

+## Use correct sensor type for the CO2-sensor

 Now we need to use the correct sensor type:

 This is the auto-generated code for our CO2 sensor (using the supported type Power):